 To give an example of Relation Extraction, if we are trying to find a birth date in: “John von Neumann (December 28, 1903 – February 8, 1957) was a Hungarian and American pure and applied mathematician, physicist, inventor and polymath.” then IEPY’s task is to identify “John von Neumann” and “December 28, 1903” as the subject and object entities of the “was born in” relation.
 It’s aimed at: Quickstart — Requests 2.8.1 documentation.
 Eager to get started?

 This page gives a good introduction in how to get started with Requests.
 This assumes you already have Requests installed.
 If you do not, head over to the Installation section.
 First, make sure that: Requests is installedRequests is up-to-date.
 A Fast and Powerful Scraping and Web Crawling Framework.
 Using Scrapy on reddit.com.
 Matplotlib: python plotting — Matplotlib 1.5.0 documentation.
 Book.
-Natural Language Processing with Python – Analyzing Text with the Natural Language Toolkit Steven Bird, Ewan Klein, and Edward Loper The NLTK book is currently being updated for Python 3 and NLTK 3.
+Natural Language Processing with Python – Analyzing Text with the Natural Language Toolkit Steven Bird, Ewan Klein, and Edward Loper This version of the NLTK book is updated for Python 3 and NLTK 3.

-This is work in progress; chapters that still need to be updated are indicated.
-The first edition of the book, published by O'Reilly, is available at A second edition of the book is anticipated in early 2016.
+The first edition of the book, published by O'Reilly, is available at (There are currently no plans for a second edition of the book.)
 Natural Language Toolkit — NLTK 3.0 documentation.
 Documentation — IPython.
 The top integrated development environments for Python.
+Python is everywhere.